Viterbo Lazio, Italy Travel Guide

 Local shops offer rentals, great for exploring lakes and countryside.
 No city-wide sharing program.

 Drive on the right.
 Seatbelts mandatory.
 ZTLs restrict historic center access.
-Parking mainly outside city walls.
+Parking mainly outside of urban walls.

-Viterbo’s compact nature and charming streets make walking and cycling appealing ways to explore.
+Viterbo’s compact nature and charming streets make walking and cycling appealing ways to discover.
 The medieval San Pellegrino quarter is highly pedestrian-friendly.

 Main urban public transport.
 Purchase tickets beforehand and validate.